Cotton Fields: Creedence Clearwater Revival cover

 Creedence Clearwater Revival included their cover of "Cotton Fields" as the third track on their 1969 album Willy and the Poor Boys.
 Their version hit No. 1 in Mexico in 1970.

+The song was later re-released as a single from the 1981 compilation Creedence Country, with "Lodi" as a B-side; this release provided the band with their only charting song on the Billboard country charts, peaking at #50.